hemidactylus/mlops-speedrun-spamclassifier/README.md

 > case, is that computing the features can be expensive to do in real-time when
 > the user needs them, so we prefer to pre-compute them
 > as soon as the new raw data comes in.
 Other valid solutions might involve
-> enqueueing their computation, for instance in a Pulsar topic, for consumption
+> enqueueing their computation, for instance in an Apache Pulsar© topic, for consumption
 > as a background asynchronous task.
-See toward the end for a sketch of such
+See the end of this writeup for sketches of such
-> a solution, based on CDC, Astra Streaming and Pulsar functions.
+> solutions, Astra Streaming, Pulsar functions and possibly Astra DB and CDC.

 Materialization is invoked with an explicit date parameter: it will consider all offline data up to that moment, "as if time stopped at the provided date".
-Imagine your user data (features) change over time, such as a "last 10 items purchased" metric.
+_This is not essential here, but imagine for a moment that your user data (features) change over time, such as a
+"last 10 items purchased" metric.
 These, at each user interaction, would be accumulated in a time-series fashion (in our case, in the parquet files).
 By scheduling a periodic (incremental) materialization, one makes sure that the online store gets updated and contains the latest value for this metric.
-The online store can then be queried to quickly obtain an up-to-date feature set, ready for real-time prediction.
+The online store can then be queried to quickly obtain an up-to-date feature set, ready for real-time prediction._

 #### Materialize

-We have a tiny script that tries to fetch "v1" and "v2" features from the online store, and we'll use it in this section to illustrate what's going on.
+We have a tiny "sampler" script that tries to fetch a few "v1" and "v2" features from the online store, and we'll use it in this section to illustrate what's going on.
 Try running
 ```
 python scripts/online_store_sampler.py sms14050 sms14051 sms14052
 ```